patractlabs/europa/README.md

 Riot Group for disscusion: https://app.element.io/#/room/#PatractLabsDev:matrix.org

-**Note: Because currently `FRAME Contracts pallet(pallet-contract)` is under developing, may contains some breaking changes.
-Thus we use branch to distinguish different features.**
+**Note: Currently, `FRAME Contracts pallet(pallet-contract)` is under developing, which may contain some breaking changes.
+Thus we use different branch to distinguish different `FRAME Contracts pallet` version.**

 *Note: We name `FRAME Contracts pallet` as `pallet-contract` in following doc.*